dennismwagiru/wikimedia-takehome/README.md

 * Performance: Did you consider the performance implications of your changes?

 We will also check that you have used Git to make your changes with [quality commit message(s)](https://www.mediawiki.org/wiki/Gerrit/Commit_message_guidelines/en).

-We will *not* evaluate any TODO that was not included in your Greenhouse instructions.

 Additionally, we will use this exercise to ask related questions in the in-person technical interview.